Waging Justice for Women Fellowships

 Paralegals providing legal advice to a woman in Freetown, Sierra Leone.
 AdvocAid/Nana Kofi Acquah

-CFJ’s Waging Justice for Women Fellowship Program will also organize events with leading women lawyers and judges focused on promoting women in leadership, celebrating the contributions of Africa’s leading women in law, and facilitating discussions about how to accelerate progress on gender justice and equality on the Continent.
-We will also host events and trainings with peer institutions, including the Obama Foundation’s Girls Opportunity Alliance, to connect our respective fellows and enable emerging African leaders from different fields to come together to devise innovative solutions to the issues facing women and girls.
+These programs expose fellows to a diverse array of women leaders as well as strong peer support networks, which provide added support and inspiration as they pursue public interest work to advance the rights of women, girls, and marginalized communities.
+CFJ’s Waging Justice for Women Fellowship Program also organizes events with leading women lawyers and judges focused on promoting women in leadership, celebrating the contributions of Africa’s leading women in law, and facilitating discussions about how to accelerate progress on gender justice and equality in Africa.
+We also host events and trainings with peer institutions, including the Obama Foundation’s Girls Opportunity Alliance, to connect our respective fellows and enable emerging African leaders from different fields to come together to devise innovative solutions to the issues facing women and girls.

-• A qualifying law degree
+A qualifying law degree

-• Practice Certificate:
+Practice Certificate:

 • Admitted to practice as a lawyer in at least one of the countries of the host organizations

-• Work experience:
+Work experience:

 • At least two years of post-qualification experience in the legal field.
-(As this fellowship is for early-career women lawyers, we will be less likely to consider women with more than five years of legal experience post-qualification).
+(As this fellowship is for early-career women lawyers, we will be less likely to consider women with more than five years of legal experience post-qualification)

 • Experience in women’s rights and working in human rights organizations preferred

-• Citizenship or work authorization in either Malawi, Tanzania, Kenya, South Africa, The Gambia, Sierra Leone, Liberia, or Ghana.
+• In either Malawi, Tanzania, Kenya, South Africa, The Gambia, Sierra Leone, Liberia, or Ghana

-• Skills/competencies:
+Skills/competencies:

 • Experience working with survivors and/or impacted communities